The expanded indication in rheumatoid arthritis further supports the safety and efficacy profile of Actemra.

 ACTEMRA can cause serious side effects.
 ACTEMRA changes the way a patient’s immune system works.
 This can make a patient more likely to get infections or make any current infection worse.
 Some people taking ACTEMRA have died from these infections.

 ACTEMRA can cause other serious side effects.
 These include:

 ACTEMRA affects the immune system and may increase a patient’s risk of certain cancers.

-Common side effects in patients with RA treated with Actemra:
+Common side effects in patients with RA or GCA treated with Actemra: